 - Madagascar Through the Lens of Jay Collier

-Canon Collective Ambassador Jay Collier has been working as a wildlife photography guide in Africa since 2004.
+Canon Photographer Jay Collier has been working as a wildlife photography guide in Africa since 2004.
 Jay has amassed an immense amount of knowledge on every aspect of wildlife photography and explored the continent extensively.
 But he says it’s the ‘Great Red Island’ of Madagascar that stands out as being the most unique, with its abundance of rare and beautifully bizarre wildlife.

 Here in this insightful travel guide, Jay shares his favourite photography locations in Madagascar, along with advice on the best camera gear and settings to use on your quest to master the art of wildlife photography.